The Computer Always Wins

 Advance Praise for THE COMPUTER ALWAYS WINS:

 Marvelously crafted.
-Just the kind of book every MIT-bound young computer scientist would want to master before college.
-Dr. Isaac Chuang, Professor of Electrical Engineering, Computer Science & Physics, Massachusetts Institute of Technology
+Just the kind of book every MIT-bound young computer scientist would want to master before college. – Dr. Isaac Chuang, Professor of Electrical Engineering and Computer Science, Massachusetts Institute of Technology

-A superb collection of coding challenges accompanied by elegant descriptions of the relevant computer science concepts.
-The joy of algorithms shines through, page after page.
-Dr. John MacCormick, Professor of Computer Science, Dickinson College; author of Nine Algorithms that Changed the Future
+A real delight.
+The joy of algorithms shines through, page after page. – Dr. John MacCormick, Professor of Computer Science, Dickinson College; author of Nine Algorithms that Changed the Future

 Amazon